rorybennett/Ultrasound-Data-Capture/README.md

 ### Basic Operation: Saving data

-Frames from the video/input signal (USB-port) are synced with data streamed from an IMU device (bluetooth) and the results stored as:
+Frames from the video/input signal (USB-port) are stored with data streamed from an IMU device (bluetooth) and the results stored as:

 - A series of .png files, each .png corresponding to a frame from the input signal.
 The name of the